- Lifespan: 12-14 years

-Looking after your cat’s teeth is important not only for dental health but overall health, particularly as Maine Coons may develop periodontal disease from an early age.
-This can either be achieved with a toothbrush and cat toothpaste (never use human toothpaste on cats), with biscuits for oral health or preferably by feeding raw chicken necks, wings or raw chunks of steak two to three times a week.
+Looking after your cat’s teeth is essential not only for dental health but overall health, especially as Maine Coons can develop periodontal disease from an early age.

-All non-breeding cats should be desexed by 6 months and be microchipped, vaccinated and receive regular flea and worming treatment.
+All non-breeding cats should be desexed by six months and be microchipped, vaccinated and receive regular flea and worming treatment.
 An annual health check with a veterinarian is also important.